charlielee206/Yet_Another_Arduino_Bomb_Diffusal_Game/Simon_Says/README.md

 # Simon Says
-### This is a recreation of the 'Simon Says' module form the game "Keep Talking and Nobody Explodes"
+### This is a recreation of the 'Simon Says' module from the game "Keep Talking and Nobody Explodes"

 ## Diffusal Manual
 ```